Lanelands Shawl Construction

 B. Total Length (untied) = 118.5 inches (301 centimetres)

-The sample shawl was knit in John Abon Textiles Harvest Hues 4ply in the colourways ‘Silver Birch’ and ‘Loganberry’.
-This is a 4ply yarn of 33% Blue Faced Leicester, 33% Faulklands Merino and 33% Zwartbles, 400m (437yds) per 100g.
+The sample shawl was knit in John Arbon Textiles Harvest Hues 4ply in the colourways ‘Silver Birch’ and ‘Loganberry’.
+This is a 4ply yarn of 33% Blue Faced Leicester, 33% Falklands Merino and 33% Devon farmed Zwartbles, 400m (437yds) per 100g.

 Most yarns with a similar specification should work.
 Just remember that if you are substituting, yarns vary greatly so please swatch to not only check gauge but also to make sure that you are happy with the fabric properties.